 You should now have three windows on your Macintosh desktop: the Macintosh HD window, the Trash window, and the System Folder window.
 The System Folder window is the active window because you opened the System Folder last.

-- 5. Point to the size box in the lower-right corner of the System Folder window. - 6.
-Drag the size box diagonally to make the window smaller (about half its current size), then release the mouse button.
+5. Point to the size box in the lower-right corner of the System Folder window.